owenpensom/BSAD482---TermProject/README.md

 ### (a) Mobility Trends

-*Summary of findings using mobility data (Google Mobility Reports).*
+*Summary of findings using mobility data.*

 ### (b) Healthcare Spending